WE THINK DIFFERENTLY

 As a school, we are fiercely independent and proud of it.
 We want our students to know this independence too, in the way they think.

 So we avoid force-feeding our students with long lists of facts or making them memorise data.
-This is called “learning by rote” and it is the popular teaching method currently in Rwanda.
+This is called “learning by rote” and it is currently the popular teaching method in many developing countries.

 Instead, we show our students how to question, evaluate, infer and create for themselves.